hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 ## Making the predictions

-Now that the Database is connected we can use Python and SQL scripts to access the data.
-Using the Linear Regression model, we can predict the salary data.
+Now that we have connected Deepnote to Hydra, we can use Python and SQL scripts to access the data.
+We will use the Linear Regression model to create predictions leveraging the salary data.

+The goal of linear regression model is to find a mathematical relationship or equation that best fits the data and helps us predict salaries based on the other factors.

-The necessary models and libraries are being imported.The linear regression model and matplotlib for our visualization are imported as shown below&#x20;
+The necessary models and libraries are being imported.
+The linear regression model and matplotlib for our visualization are imported as shown below&#x20;

 ```python
 #import Classes and lib needed